openhab/openhab-docs/developers/buildsystem.md

 ## Adding Dependencies

-Generally all dependencies should be OSGi-bundles and available on JCenter.
+Generally all dependencies should be available on JCenter.

 ** External dependency **

-In most cases they should be referenced in the project POM with scope `provided`:
+In most cases they should be referenced in the project POM with scope `compile`:

 ```
   <dependencies>